-This results in the formation of higher-order simplices in the synthetic network, yielding networks that closely mimic real-world networks.
+This leads to the emergence of higher-order simplices in the synthetic network, resulting in networks that closely resemble real-world networks.

 To explain the concept of SBTM, we recall that a SBM is described by its probability matrix $B \in \R^{l^2}$, whose $(i,j)$ entry $B_{ij}$ reflects the probability that nodes $i$ and $j$ are connected by an edge in a random graph $G$.
 Each edge between $i, j$ is generated independently in $G$ through $B_{ij}$.
 Motivated by this, for each $k \ge 2$, let $T_k \in \R^{l^k}$ be a probability tensor whose $(i_1,\dots, i_k)$ entry $(T_k)_{i_1,...,i_k}$ indicates the probability that the nodes $i_1,\dots, i_k$ are interconnected as a $k$-clique in $G$.
 Given probability tensors $T_2, T_3,...$, we assume that an SBTM generates a random graph $G$ as follows: for each $k \ge 2$, we generate $k$-cliques independently for every size-$k$ subset of $V$ using $T_k$.
 Let $G_k$ denote the graph that represents the (unweighted) overlap of all randomly created $k$-cliques.
 The final graph $G$ is defined as the full overlap of all $G_k$.
 Note that an edge between two nodes $i,j$ can be generated more than once in this procedure.
 In this paper, we assume that $G$ is unweighted, meaning that an edge between $i,j$ exists in $G$ if and only if it is produced in at least one of $G_k$.
 However, one can also define a weighted graph by counting the number of edge generation between each pair of edges.
 As a result, SBM is a specific instance of SBTM, with $T_k \equiv 0$ for all $k \ge 3$.